Dave Garroway: Death

 In 1981, Garroway underwent open-heart surgery, as a result of which he contracted a staph infection.
 On January 14, 1982, Today broadcast its 30th-anniversary special, which featured all of the important living, former, and current staff members.
 Garroway, who had recently undergone drug rehabilitation for an amphetamine addiction, appeared to be cheerful and in good spirits during the show.
 He also indicated that he would be present for the show's 35th anniversary in 1987.

 A few months later, however, Garroway began suffering complications from the infection he had contracted during surgery.
 He spent some weeks in and out of hospitals and had an in-home nurse tending to him.
 On July 21, he was found dead of a self-inflicted shotgun wound at his Swarthmore, Pennsylvania, home.
 No suicide note was found and Garroway's nurse did not recall him being unusually depressed in the final day of his life.
 Garroway's son Michael said that his father had been experiencing complications from his heart operation and he had "unfortunately succumbed to the traumatic effects of his illness".
 In addition, he was extremely depressed at his inability to resurrect a TV career, saying to friends and family "I'm old hat, old news.
 Nobody wants old Dave anymore".
-His family held a private graveside service for him in Philadelphia on July 28.
+He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania, and his family held a private graveside service for him on July 28.

 The July 22 edition of Today was mainly a remembrance of Garroway.
 His colleague Jack Lescoulie, news editor Frank Blair, and former consumer reporter Betty Furness offered tributes on the show.
 Garroway's death was noted on NBC Nightly News with Tom Brokaw and Roger Mudd.
 Commentator John Chancellor was the man who had replaced Garroway on Today 21 years earlier.
 On NBC News Overnight, host Linda Ellerbee closed the program with "Peace" instead of her usual "And so it goes".

 Because of Garroway's dedication to the cause of mental health, his third wife, Sarah, helped establish the Dave Garroway Laboratory for the Study of Depression at the University of Pennsylvania.

 Parodies and fictional representations

-Robert McKimson's 1960 cartoon Wild Wild World depicts "Cave Darroway" (voiced by Daws Butler impersonating Garroway) presenting footage from the Stone Age.

-Mad spoofed him in one issue (issue #26, from November, 1955) as "The Dave Garrowunway Show".
+Mad spoofed him in issue #26, November, 1955, as "The Dave Garrowunway Show".

 In Robert Redford's 1994 film Quiz Show, Garroway was portrayed by Barry Levinson.